|

 Men and women must have equal opportunities to participate

-in working-life In Finland, the rate of unemployment for women has been
+In Finland, the rate of unemployment for women has been

 traditionally lower than the rate for mens.
 However, as a result of the recession in